BLUE FOX | Accounting for Nonprofits and Social Enterprises

 • Subscribe

-QuickBooks Tip of The Month: How to Use Classes for Painless Grant Writing
+QuickBooks for Nonprofits PRO TIP: How to Use Classes for Painless Grant Writing

-"Getting data you need for a grant request all comes down to the setup of your financial systems."
+"Getting actionable financial data for grant writing all comes down to the setup of your financial systems."

 Picture

-You sit at your laptop staring at the screen.
+You sit at your computer staring blankly at the screen.
 You know that you need to finish this grant request, but you’re stuck.
 The narrative is coming along, but your roadblock is the financial justification for the grant.
-You flip through spreadsheets on your computer, you try to read the financials from the last month.
+You open QuickBooks, flip through spreadsheets and you try to interpret the financials from the last month.
 But your eyes are crossed – you’re just not seeing what you need to make the case.

 Grant writing is stressful enough without the added burden of working with bad (or at least useless) financial data.
-If you are an ED or a development professional who’s tasked with writing grant proposals, you’ve probably thought to yourself: there must be a better way.
+If you are a nonprofit executive director or a development professional who’s tasked with writing grant proposals, you’ve probably thought to yourself: there must be a better way.
+There has to be a better way to set-up QuickBooks for your nonprofit's specific needs!
+And you’re right.

 Getting data you need for a grant request all comes down to the setup of your financial systems.

 Most US-based small to medium-sized nonprofits use some version of QuickBooks for their accounting.
 It has its quirks, but it’s a solid piece of software.
-One of my favorite features of QuickBooks is chronically unsung and under-utilized.
+One of our favorite features of QuickBooks is chronically unsung and under-utilized.
 It’s called CLASSES.
-Prepare to be wowed.
+Prepare to be wowed and be sure to check out Blue Fox's entire tech-stack that we use to serve our clients.

 PROFIT & LOSS BY CLASS (LOCATION) YTD